bondibox/tronsr-template/SERVER_CONFIGURATION.md

 Our primary deployment will provide **248 Cores + 1292 GB RAM + 24 TB SSD** for the Tron Virtual Machine:

 1x Witness Node $160 each
-6x Sentry Node $160 each
+6x Sentry Nodes $160 each
 1x High Mem High I/O NODE $960 each
 1x High CPU High I/O Node $960 each
 9x Worker Nodes $320 each